Unfolding and injectivity of the Kudla-Millson lift of genus 1: Fourier expansions of complex-valued functions on

 \section{Fourier expansions of complex-valued functions on~$\GG(L\otimes\RR)$}

-In this section we recall two different models of~$\Gr(L)$, namely the \emph{projective model}~$\projmod$ in $\PP(L\otimes\CC)$, and the \emph{tube domain model}~$\tubedom$ in $\brK\otimes\CC$.
-We then explain how to identify the group of isometries $G=\GG(L\otimes\RR)$ with the Cartesian product~$K\times\tubedom$, where~$K$ is the stabilizer in~$G$ of the base point~$z_0\in\Gr(L)$.
+In this section we recall two different models of~$\Gr(L)$, namely the \emph{projective model}~$\projmod$ in~$\PP(L\otimes\CC)$, and the \emph{tube domain model}~$\tubedom$ in~$\brK\otimes\CC$.
+We then explain how to identify the group of isometries~$G=\GG(L\otimes\RR)$ with the product~$K\times\tubedom$, where~$K$ is the stabilizer in~$G$ of the base point~$z_0\in\Gr(L)$.
 Furthermore, we illustrate how to use such an identification to construct Fourier expansions of complex-valued functions defined on~$G$ which are invariant with respect to translations by elements of~$\brK$.
 This will be relevant in Section~\ref{sec;unftr}, where we compute Fourier expansions of certain~$\brK$-invariant functions arising from a decomposition of the Kudla--Millson theta lift; see Theorem~\ref{thm;Fourexpofcoef}.
-Since the results appearing in this sections are known to experts, we only provide quick overviews of the main proofs.
+Since the results appearing in this section are known to experts, we provide here only a quick overview.

 Recall that we denote by~$L$ an even unimodular lattice of signature~$(b,2)$, by~$(\basevec_j)_j$ the standard basis of $L\otimes\RR$, and by~$\genU$ and~$\genUU$ the isotropic lattice vectors defined as in~\eqref{eq;choiceofuu'}.
 The lattice~$\brK$ is the Lorentzian sublattice of~$L$ orthogonal to the hyperbolic lattice~$\ZZ\genU\oplus\ZZ\genUU$.